Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Numerical Experiments

-where $v_{t}^{1}$ is a positive definite matrix and $v_{t}^{2}$, $v_{t}^{3}$ are independent, identically distributed standard Gaussian vectors.
-We also set $\beta_{t} \equiv \|b_{t}\|R + 100$ and $\alpha_{t} = 10$, which ensures that for all $x \in \mathcal{X}$, $x \in K$ with $m = 100$ and $M = \|b_{t}\|R + \beta$.
+where $v_{t}^{1}$ is a positive definite matrix, and $v_{t}^{2}$ and $v_{t}^{3}$ are independent and identically distributed standard Gaussian vectors.
+We also set $\beta_{t} \equiv \|b_{t}\|R + 100$ and $\alpha_{t} = 10$, which ensures that, for all $x \in \XX$, $x \in K$ with $m = 100$ and $M = \|b_{t}\|R + \beta$.
 We set the step-size $\eta$ as in \eqref{step-size1}.
-Since the sequence of optimal solutions is not available a priori (and consequently $V_{T}$), we implement a gradient descent subroutine at each iteration $t \in [T]$, which, as guaranteed by Corollary \ref{cor1}, converges to the unique solution.
-The stopping criterion for this subroutine is based on the relative error, with a tolerance level of $10^{-6}$.
-To improve execution time, we use a warm-start strategy, initializing the subroutine at iteration $t$ with the solution from iteration $t-1$.
+Since the sequence of optimal solutions is not available a priori (and consequently neither is $V_{T}$), we implement a gradient descent subroutine at each iteration $t \in [T]$, which, as guaranteed by Corollary \ref{cor1}, converges to the unique solution.
+The stopping criterion for this subroutine is based on the relative error, with a tolerance of $10^{-6}$.
+To improve execution time, we adopt a warm-start strategy, initializing the subroutine at iteration $t$ with the solution from iteration $t-1$.

-Figure \ref{fig:noteo4} illustrates the performance of delayed online gradient descent on quadratic fractional functions.
-As observed in all the previous examples, the regret curves grow sub-linearly with the number of iterations and stabilize and flat after a certain number of iterations.
-Observe that the regret increases with the delay.
-In this example, the regret increases with the delay.
-In Table \ref{tab:Alg4} shows that larger delays result in more iterations to stabilize the curve.
-The same results are obtained for the standard deviation.
+Figure \ref{fig:noteo4} illustrates the performance of Delayed Online Gradient Descent on quadratic fractional functions.
+As observed in the previous experiments, the regret curves grow sub-linearly with the number of iterations and then stabilize, flattening after a certain number of iterations.
+As in the previous experiments the regret increases with the delay.
+Table \ref{tab:Alg4} shows that larger delays require more iterations for the curve to stabilize.
+A similar behavior is observed for the standard deviation.